marattm/terraform-linode-base-project/README.md

 ## Base project and modules development

-- To make the dev of the base project and the modules easier run this command `./scripts/modules_symlinks.sh` this will update the  `~/workspace/terraform-linode-base-project` like below:
+- To make the development workflow of the base project and the modules easier, run this command `./scripts/modules_symlinks.sh` this will update the  `~/workspace/terraform-linode-base-project` folder structure like below:

     ```console
     ../terraform-linode-module-dbserver         # .git